openerror/PhysicsLatticeClustering/README.md

 `BFS.py`
 * Executes breadth-first search to identify clusters touching across periodic boundaries'

-`sgolay2D.py`
-* Savitzky-Golay filtering for 2D data; useful for smoothing out noise before binarizing and feeding into clustering procedures.
-Code borrowed from somewhere else but can no longer find the source; please let me know where credit is due!

 `tests.py`
 For now: basic unit tests on `BFS.py`.
 More to be implemented.